KeeganBrowne/Keegan_BSE_Portfolio/index.md

 # Knee Rehabilitation Device
 I am building a knee rehabilitation device.
 The device tracks squat form and tells the user if they are making common errors with squatting like their knees bending inwards.
 To do this, I use a flex sensor and accelerometer to track the movement and bend of the user's knee.
 I then use a Bluetooth monitor to wirelessly send the data from my Arduino microcontroller to a computer where the data is processed.
-The computer then prints out a message corresponding to the user's squat form.
+The computer then prints out a message corresponding to the user's squat form and turns on a piezo buzzer to notify the user if they have incorrect squat form.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|